ABounD: Adversarial Boundary-Driven Few-Shot Learning for Multi-Class Anomaly Detection: Introduction

 \section{Introduction}

-Visual anomaly detection plays a vital role in industrial quality control.
-A crucial yet challenging setting is \emph{few-shot multi-class anomaly detection}~\cite{yan2024anomalysd}, where the goal is to detect defects across multiple product categories using only a few normal samples per class.
-This setting mirrors real manufacturing scenarios, where anomalies are infrequent and data collection is costly, making reliable generalization under limited supervision particularly difficult.
+Visual anomaly detection is essential for industrial quality control.
+A challenging setting is few-shot multi-class anomaly detection \cite{yan2024anomalysd, you2022unified, lu2023hierarchical, he2024diffusion}, where the objective is to identify defects across multiple product categories using only a few normal samples per class.
+This setting reflects real-world manufacturing scenarios, where anomalies are infrequent and collecting extensive normal data for every new category is cost-prohibitive.

-Vision-Language Models (VLMs), notably CLIP~\cite{radford2021learning}, offer a promising route by aligning images with natural-language concepts (e.g., ``flawless'', ``damaged'').
-By leveraging large-scale image-text pretraining, Recent approaches such as WinCLIP~\cite{jeong2023winclip}, PromptAD~\cite{li2024promptad}, AnomalyCLIP~\cite{zhou2023anomalyclip} and One-for-All~\cite{lvone} show that textual priors can boost few-shot anomaly detection.

-However, a fundamental challenge remains: the learned representations must be both \textit{adaptive} to intra-class variations and \textit{discriminative} against subtle anomalies.
-Adaptiveness requires that the feature space for normal samples be inclusive, while discrimination demands a sharp and precise decision boundary.
-Prior methods~\cite{lvone,li2024promptad,zhu2024toward} often struggle to balance this trade-off.
-As illustrated in Fig.~\ref{fig:motivation}(a, b), original CLIP tends to form a loose margin, while many few-shot methods either over-tighten the boundary, rejecting atypical-but-normal instances, or produce ambiguous margins that overlook fine-grained anomalies, resulting in unstable decisions near the true normal manifold.